 5 Rarest and Most Valuable Coins in the World… Where Are They?

-Coins have an intrinsic value all on their own, but they are made even more valuable by the fact that they are popular collector’s items.
+Coins have an intrinsic value all on their own.
+However, they are made even more valuable because they are famous collector’s items.
 Antique coin buyers and antique coin dealers consider a few factors when determining the value of a coin.
-The most important factor is the mintage, or how many coins of a particular type were minted in a year.
-Over time, the number of coins of a particular mintage dwindles as they are destroyed.
-That means that the number of coins that remain in circulation helps set the value.
+The most crucial factor is the mintage, or how many coins of a particular type were minted in a year.
+Over time, the number of coins of a specific mintage dwindles as they are destroyed.
+That means the number of coins remaining in circulation helps set the value.

 The demand for a particular type of coin among rare coin buyers also determines its value.
 The melt value of the metal that a coin is made of (gold, silver, copper, nickel, etc.) also helps determine its value.
 The grade and condition of a coin also influence its value to local coin buyers.
 Finally, the amount of dealer stock of a particular coin helps determine its value.
-When all those factors combine in the right way, the result is a rare coin of great value.
-In this article, we will look at the five rarest and most valuable coins in the world.
+When all those factors combine correctly, the result is a rare coin of tremendous value.
+This article will look at the five rarest and most valuable coins in the world.
 Rare coin collectors fantasize about these!

 #5.
 1804 Silver Dollar- Class 1 (the Watters-Childs Specimen)